The Advanced Engineering Building lives on the University of Brighton’s Moulsecoomb campus.

 The building provides cutting-edge facilities for mechanical, automotive and aerospace engineering to educate the next generation of professional engineers.

-Backed by the Higher Education Funding Council for England (HEFCE) which contributing £5m funding towards the project, the Advanced Engineering Building is integral to the university’s £150m redevelopment scheme for its Moulsecoomb campus.
+Backed by the Higher Education Funding Council for England (HEFCE) which contributed £5m funding towards the project, the Advanced Engineering Building is integral to the university’s £150m redevelopment scheme for its Moulsecoomb campus.

 The development also includes Preston Barracks, a partnership scheme between the university and Brighton and Hove City Council.